SceloNkabinde-95/shakespeare-story-generator/README.md

 ## A final note on skills

-The lists above are exhaustive and even within each of them there's other layers like data analytics within python and creation of functions and events within javascript.
+The lists above are not exhaustive and even within each of them there's other layers like data analytics within python and creation of functions and events within javascript.
 However, the skills highlighted show the high level knowledge and attributes that will have one at the least start with the project.

 # Project roadmap please

-This project has five main phases:
+This project has four main phases:

 1. Extract the speakers and their relevant speeches from the story.